Text Link

 How we foster community at Within Health

-At Within Health, we understand the importance of community during recovery from an eating disorder and encourage and prioritize new relationships.
-Through our virtual care program, we aim to foster the same camaraderie and interconnectedness patients receive at an in-person facility, but from the comfort of the patient’s home.
+At Within Health, we understand the importance of community during the recovery journey and encourage and prioritize new relationships.
+Our virtual care program aims to foster the same camaraderie and interconnectedness patients receive at an in-person facility but from the comfort of the patient’s home.

 We provide many opportunities to form new bonds and connections, such as: